Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * New error code
-  + NC_EADIOS, NF_EADIOS, NF90_EADIOS
+  + NC_EADIOS
-    ADIOS library internal error that does not corresponds to any PnetCDF error code.
+    ADIOS library internal error that does not corresponds to any PnetCDF error code

 * New PnetCDF hint
   + none